 Machine Learning Algorithm Cheat Sheet for Azure Machine Learning designer

-The Azure Machine Learning Algorithm Cheat Sheet helps you choose the right algorithm for a predictive analytics model.
+The Azure Machine Learning Algorithm Cheat Sheet helps you choose the right algorithm from the designer for a predictive analytics model.

 Download: Machine Learning Algorithm Cheat Sheet